-Figure 13: Transmit/Receive array (MultiSegmentMTU)
+Figure 13: Transmit/receive array (MultiSegmentMTUs)

-The messages must first be split into segments.
+First, the messages must be split into segments.
 As in the default configuration, it is important for each sequence to begin with a control byte.
 The free bits in the MTU at the end of a message are filled with data from the following message, however.
 With this option, the "nextCBPos" bit is always set if payload data is transferred after the control byte.